chocolatey/choco-wiki/CommandsPush.md

-# Chocolatey Push (choco push / cpush)
+# Chocolatey Push (choco push)
 Chocolatey will attempt to push a compiled nupkg to a package feed.
+ Some may prefer to use `cpush` as a shortcut for `choco push`.

- That feed can be a local folder, a file share, the community feed 'https://chocolatey.org/' or a custom/private feed.
+A feed can be a local folder, a file share, the community feed 'https://chocolatey.org/' or a custom/private feed.

 ## Usage